-Market risk, which includes interest rate risk, currency risk, other price risk and leverage risk arises mainly from uncertainty about future values of financial instruments in the fund's investment portfolio.
+Market risk, which includes value-at-risk and leverage risk arises mainly from uncertainty about future values of financial instruments in the fund's investment portfolio.
 The fund, in order to meet its investment objective and policy, invests predominantly in equities and maintains an appropriate spread of investments in accordance with COLL, the Trust Deed and the Prospectus to seek to reduce the risks arising from factors specific to a particular company or sector.
 The manager's investment strategy is to select investments for their fundamental value.
 Stock selection is therefore based on disciplined accounting, market and sector analysis, with the emphasis on long-term investments.
 There is no material difference between the carrying values and the fair values of the financial assets and liabilities of the fund disclosed in the balance sheet.